riscv-software-src/riscof/docs/source/index.rst

 1. **Distinct** (*distinct-warl-func*)

   * A list of distinct values which are considered as legal and any value not in the list is considered as illegal.
-  * When an illegal value is written (*WriteVal*) to this field, the next valid value of the field can be deduced based on the following modes:
+  * When an illegal value is written (*WriteVal*) to this field, the next valid value of the field can be deduced based on the following modes(*distinct-warl-update-func*):
       * UnChgd: The value remains unchanged
       * NextUp: ceiling(*WriteVal*) i.e. the next larger or the largest element of the list
       * NextDown: floor(*WriteVal*) i.e. the next smalles or the smallest element of the list